Adulakit Kitiyakara: Education and work

 When he moved back to Thailand, he continued studying at The Institute of Legal Education of The Thai Bar.
 After graduation, he worked as a judge in Ministry of Justice.
 Moreover, he worked as a teacher in the faculty of law, Thammasat University.
 In 1966, King Bhumibol Adulyadej created him a judge of Chiang Mai Court.
 He and his family moved to Chiang Mai for 3 years.
 Later in 1974, he studied at the National Defence College of Thailand.
 After graduation, he was created President of Children and Family Court until he retired.
 He has been a member of the Privy Council since then.

 Marriage

-While he was in England, he met his cousin Princess (Mom Chao) Bandhu Savali Yugala (daughter of Prince Bhanubandhu Yugala and Mom Luang Soiraya Sanidvongse) Their relatives was from Mom Rajawongse Suvabandhu Sanidvongse, Princess Bandhu Savali's grandfather was the elder brother of Mom Rajawongse Sadan Sanidvongse, Adulakit's grandfather.
+While he was in England, he met his cousin, Princess Phasawali Yugala (daughter of Prince Bhanubandhu Yugala and Mom Luang Soiraya Sanidvongse) Their relatives was from Mom Rajawongse Suvabandhu Sanidvongse, Princess Phansawali's grandfather was the elder brother of Mom Rajawongse Sadan Sanidvongse, Adulakit's grandfather.
 They began engaged in February 1956.
 And then came back to Thailand.
 The marriage was performed by King Bhumibol Adulyadej and Queen Sirikit, Adulakit's younger sister at Klai Kangwon Palace.